Seagate/cortx/README.rst

 **Evolving** – CORTX is continuously growing and adapting.
 As a community project, there is no limit to its development.
 We continuously make room for improvement and welcome the opportunities offered by the ever-evolving nature of community projects.

 We excited for your interest in CORTX and hope you will join us.
-We take community very seriously and we are committed to creating a community built on respectful interactions and inclusivity as documented in our `Code of conduct <CODE_OF_CONDUCT.md>`_.
+We take community very seriously and we are committed to creating a community built on respectful interactions and inclusivity as documented in our `Code of Conduct <CODE_OF_CONDUCT.md>`_.

 Refer to the CORTX Community Guide **<link placeholder>** that hosts all information about community values, code of conduct, how to contribute code and documentation, community and code style guide, and how to reach out to us.